hashicorp/terraform-provider-google/docs/r/compute_global_forwarding_rule.html.markdown

 - - -

 * `labels` - (Optional, [Beta](/docs/providers/google/index.html#beta-features))
 A set of key/value label pairs to assign to the resource.
+This property is in beta, and should be used with the terraform-provider-google-beta provider.
+See [Provider Versions](https://terraform.io/docs/provider/google/provider_versions.html) for more details on beta fields.

 ## Attributes Reference